-Simeon is a great example of how one man’s prayer can touch countless lives.
-Similarly, the ripple effect of our prayers can make a profound difference in our neighborhood and even on a global level!
+Don’t let apparently unanswered prayers deter you.
+God has very good ears.
+He hears every whispered prayer.
 When we cry out to God, He comes through for us, but it never ends there.
-The world around us is blessed in the process, because our timeless and eternal God always sees the bigger picture when He listens to our prayers.
-God is in the habit of exceeding all our expectations and to blow our minds.
+The world around us is blessed in the process, because our timeless and eternal God always sees the bigger picture.
+God is in the habit of exceeding all our expectations.
 Isn’t this a great encouragement to keep on praying?